zhangyongzhe20/MDP27-RPi/threading/README.md

 # MDP27-RPi
  The repo serves the development of RPi.

+## Headers: For end-device to know what's the source of the received message

 ## Diagram of Messages flow

 ## Exploration leaderboard
  * Threading 1: starting command